Skip to main content

 routing Parameter (Advanced)

-For LLM-driven decisions, use the routing parameter (formerly condition):
+For LLM-driven decisions, use the routing parameter (formerly condition).
+Pass a bare dict, or the TaskRoutingConfig dataclass for clarity:

 The condition parameter still works for backward compatibility, but routing is preferred for clarity.